Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar LOOP – The Negatives

 I’m slightly disappointed for those hoping for a more direct competitor to Whoop.
-Perhaps you should hold fire on hitting the button on the Whoop subscription to see what comes out.
+Here’s why

-The product’s format is nice enough, and it’s well-made.
+The product format is nice enough, and the Loop strap and pod are well-made.
 However, there are three design drawbacks.

-LOOP needs an arm sleeve option.
-I’ve worn mine on the biceps with other sleeves and bands, which boosts wearability and accuracy.
-But Polar needs to do that with the shipped product; failing that, there needs to be an accessory.
+LOOP needs the option of an arm sleeve for use during sport or sleep.
+I’ve worn mine on the biceps with the sleeves and straps from other brands, which boosts wearability and accuracy.
+But Polar needs to do that with its own shipped product; failing that, there needs to be an after-market accessory.

 Then there is the lifestyle aspect of the product.
-Whoop sells spare bands and apparel that its pod can be slipped into, which was developed as the company expanded.
-We can’t expect Polar to sell branded apparel from day one, but we could expect them to ship a product with a band that’s more easily swapped several times a day.
+Whoop sells a comprehensive range of spare bands and apparel that its pod can be slipped into; this range grew in size and scope as the company expanded.
+We can’t expect Polar to sell lots of branded apparel from day one, but we should expect them to ship a product with a band that’s more easily swapped several times a day.
 I can change a Whoop band in 10 seconds; changing the Polar LOOP band takes 30-60 seconds.
-This might seem trivial, but the current design adds the faff factor if you want to swap a sweat-drenched one for one you used in your lunch break for another to wear at work in the afternoon.
+This might seem trivial, but the current design adds the faff factor if you want to swap a sweat-drenched one from your lunch break to a clean one to wear at work in the afternoon.

 Negative 2: The Polar FLOW App

 The Polar FLOW app is nowhere near as capable as the Whoop app.
-This is a big hurdle to overcome, as the app is key to the experience for this type of display-free product.
-To counter that, Polar does have the core knowledge, experience, and science behind the scenes, but it’s not manifested in the app in the comprehensive way it is with Whoop.
+This is a major hurdle, as the app is key to the experience for this type of display-free product.
+To counter that, Polar does have the core knowledge, experience, and science behind the scenes, but it’s not manifested in the app in the same comprehensive way it is with Whoop.

 The Polar Flow smartphone app is very much a reporting and charting tool.
 Whoop is significantly more advanced, adding extra layers of insight and knowledge with its Coach and well-designed dashboard.

-Polar realises this and has shared conceptual plans for a reimagined Polar FLOW next year.
+Polar realises this and has shared conceptual plans for launching a reimagined Polar FLOW app next year.
 But that’s not now.

 Even though the app will soon change, I’ve included a few screenshots to give those of you thinking of getting one an idea of what to expect now.
 For example, Polar FLOW gives you a doughnut view of the day with tappable highlights, covering a workout, your maximum HR, your HRrest, and your HR when asleep.